 What is Revenue Cycle Management?

-Billing issues can stem from a variety of reasons, but the most common are due to simple human error, such as data entry mistakes and coding errors.
-Additionally, many outpatient clinics, hospice agencies and other healthcare providers still manage billing through highly manual processes, making it easy for staff to miss important steps such as verifying patient eligibility or ensuring the required referrals and authorizations are in place.
+Health system billing issues can stem from a variety of reasons, but the most common are due to simple human error, such as data entry mistakes and coding errors.
+Additionally, many PT outpatient clinics, hospice agencies and other healthcare organizations still manage billing through highly manual processes, making it easy for staff to miss important steps such as verifying patient eligibility or ensuring the required referrals and authorizations are in place.

-Unless the provider checks these details before care is administered, the patient could be stuck with the bill.
-This often leads to lost revenue for the provider, given how difficult it can be to collect on overdue or delinquent payments.
+Unless the healthcare organization checks these details before care is administered, the patient could be stuck with the bill.
+This often leads to lost revenue for the provider and health systems, given how difficult it can be to collect on overdue or delinquent payments.

 Effective Revenue Cycle Management Strategies

-The reality of revenue cycle management processes is that many providers operate with limited staff, time and resources.
-Moreover, many staff multitask in various roles, which can make it difficult to stay on top of coding changes, payer requirements, patient paperwork and collections.
+The reality of healthcare revenue cycle management processes is that many providers operate with limited staff, time and resources.
+Moreover, many staff at healthcare organizations multitask in various roles, which can make it difficult to stay on top of coding changes, payer requirements, patient paperwork and collections.

 That’s why many healthcare organizations are now looking at outsourced RCM services to support their billing process.
 According to research, the global healthcare RCM outsourcing market is expected to grow from $11.7 billion in 2017 to $23 billion by the end of this year (2023).